prem9in/wireup/README.md

 For building this project, please ensure you have latest version of [node](https://nodejs.org/en/ "NodeJs") and [npm](https://www.npmjs.com/ "npm") installed on your machine.

 1- First step is to get all required npm packages.
 To do this open command prompt and at root folder (where file package.json resides) execute

-		`npm install .`
+		npm install .

 Do not forget the dot at the end of command.

-2- Once all modules are downloaded run build.cmd, present in same folder, from command prompt.
+2- Once all modules are downloaded run **build.cmd**, present in same folder, from command prompt.

 Under the hood build.cmd uses [gulp](http://gulpjs.com/ "gulp") streaming build system and [babel](https://babeljs.io/ "babel") compiler through [node](https://nodejs.org/en/ "NodeJs").